 Dogs in decline

-Decorative animals resembling African hunting dogs appear on early Egyptian crafts alongside wolves and domestic dogs.
+Decorative animals resembling African wild dogs appear on early Egyptian crafts alongside wolves and domestic dogs.
 Other cultures, such as the San people of Botswana, revered them for their hunting abilities, believing that San shamans could harness the dogs' power.
-But this prowess hasn't made African hunting dogs universally popular.
+But this prowess hasn't made African wild dogs universally popular.
 They are nicknamed the 'devil's dogs' by some African farmers.
 Many fear the threat they could pose to livestock, and as a result, dogs have been shot, snared and poisoned.

 Defending the 'devil's dog'